jameswniu/multi-intent-ai-chatbot/README.md

 -> Response Composer -> User
 ```

-### Core Components
+### What’s Inside
-- FastAPI or Streamlit interface for interaction
+- Simple FastAPI or Streamlit interface for chat
-- LangChain `RetrievalQA` and `SQLDatabaseChain`
+- LangChain `RetrievalQA` for document search and `SQLDatabaseChain` for contract lookup
-- Simple zero-shot or few-shot intent router
+- Basic intent router using zero-shot or few-shot classification
-- Docker container for environment consistency
+- Docker environment for easy setup and reproducibility

 ### Evaluation
 | Category | Metric | Target | Method |